 The newly-elected French government released, on 28 September 2012, the first draft of the Finance Bill for 2013 (herein after the "Draft Bill").
-The Draft Bill, as described below, has been adopted by the French Assemblée Nationale on 23 October 2012.
-It will now be discussed before the Sénat (discussions starting on 22 November 2012).
-The Draft Bill currently discussed before the French Parliament includes a fiscal austerity package which mainly attempts to increase the taxable basis retained for lower Corporate Income Tax (herein after the "CIT") purposes, mainly by restricting the ability of companies to deduct some of their expenses.
-This summary aims at describing the main provisions of the Draft Bill, as currently drafted, for companies subject to CIT, keeping in mind that a number of changes are likely to be brought during the discussions before the French Parliament.
+The Draft Bill currently discussed before the French Parliament includes a fiscal austerity package which mainly attempts to increase the taxable basis retained for lower Corporate Income Tax (herein after the "CIT") purposes, mainly by restricting the ability of companies to deduct some This summary aims at of their expenses. describing the main provisions of the Draft Bill, as currently drafted, for companies subject to CIT, keeping in mind that a number of changes are likely to be brought during the discussions before the French Parliament.